clowder-framework/clowder2/docs/docs/devs/dataset-versioning.md

 ## Architecture

 The architecture diagram illustrates Clowder’s dataset versioning.
-The *Current Working Dataset* is actively modified, including its files, folders, metadata, visualizations, and thumbnails.
+The *Latest Dataset* is actively modified, including its files, folders, metadata, visualizations, and thumbnails.
 Changes are continuously updated to reflect the latest state.

-Users can decide to release the latest state of the current working dataset at any given time.
+Users can decide to release the latest state of the latest dataset at any given time.
 When a dataset is released, it becomes a *Versioned Dataset*.
 Any versioned dataset, such as V1 Dataset, can be assigned a Digital Object Identifier (DOI) for unique identification.
 Once a DOI is assigned, this version cannot be deleted.